nicolaschan/mithril-selector/README.md

 # mithril-selector
-Auto-completing, typing based select component for [Mithril.js](https://mithril.js.org/).
-Inspired by [selectize.js](https://selectize.github.io/selectize.js/), which has more features but uses JQuery.
+Select component for [Mithril.js](https://mithril.js.org/) with auto-completion.
+Inspired by [selectize.js](https://selectize.github.io/selectize.js/), which has more features but requires JQuery.

+- Suggest options as you type
+- Override CSS as you like
+- TypeScript support

 ## Usage
 ```javascript